dret/lectures/apicon-2019/README.md

 ## Online

-The presentation version for this talk is available online at http://dret.net/lectures/apicon-2019/
+The presentation versions for these talks are available online at http://dret.net/lectures/apicon-2019/